DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Meeting - Modular Kits.md

 # What Are your Tasks?

-- Create a modular kit to find a good balance between granularity and ease of use
+- Create a modular kit using Unreal primatives and modeling tools to find a good balance between granularity and ease of use
 - Create at least 2 level blockouts

 If you want to see what I did for a modular kit open the "KitSizeTest01" Level in ``